rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231219_New York Times Podcasts.md

 *  That's a lot.
 *  Yeah.
 *  It sounds like a staggering number.
-*  It's a lot.
-*  It's a lot.
-*  It's a lot.
-*  And it's a lot.
+*  And it's not just the brain that's going to be trying to optimize even the researchers.
-*  So we have to be clear that this is a biased sample.
+*  Now we have to be clear that this is a biased sample.
 *  People are donating these brains because they are looking for answers.
 *  So it's a no way to suggest that 40% of kids who play football or anything else are going
+*  to have CTE.
-*  to have CTE, but yeah, more than 40% of the brains that they had, had CTE.
+*  But yeah, more than 40% of the brains that they had, had CTE.
 *  Among those are athletes who were as young as 17 years old, 18 year olds with very severe
 *  cases of CTE, as bad as many of these NFL football players and hall of famers that we've
 *  been talking about.